 Worker Engagement – Real-time asset monitoring is also a great way to boost worker engagement.
 More and more companies are installing large tracking screens on their premises so that workers can see what is really going on under the hood.
 This also helps them set collective goals and KPIs, while encouraging them to work together as a group to meet them.

 All of the benefits mentioned here are serious performance boosters.
-Digitalization eventually allows factories to save money and resources, reduce labor, raw material and energy usage, and increase productivity.
+Digitalization eventually allows smart factories to save money and resources, reduce labor, raw material and energy usage, and increase productivity.
 Getting access to data is only the first step in digital transformation.
-Once data is available, there is no limit to the capabilities that can be gained, from predictive maintenance, through artificial intelligence and up to self-optimization.
+Once big data is available, there is no limit to the capabilities that can be gained, from predictive maintenance, through artificial intelligence and up to self-optimization.

 Only actionable insights into machine performance can help executives and managers optimize their manufacturing processes, improve productivity, and achieve profitability.
 Orthodox manufacturing practices are becoming a huge liability in today’s market.
-The transition to industry 4.0 has to be gradual and incremental, with the first step being connectivity and digitalization of all assets in order to gain real-time data.
+The transition to industry 4.0 and smart factories has to be gradual and incremental, with the first step being connectivity and digitalization of all assets in order to gain real-time data.
 Start your transformation now.